jordidj/jordidj.github.io/_pages/about.md

 If any of these topics piqued your interest, please check out my publications or reach out to me.

 ---
-_This website was last updated on 10 December 2025._
+_This website was last updated on 12 February 2026._